NameMCPlus/NameMCplus/README.md

 # NameMC+
 Browser Extension that adds cool features to NameMC.com.

 Currently only works for Chromium-based browsers.
+(Like Goggle Chrome and Brave)

 # Features